Edlesborough: Furnishings

 The 15th-century rood screen, pulpit with tester and timber roofs are all notable.
 In the 15th century six misericords were added to the choir stalls.
 These include carvings of a bat, a dragon and a mermaid.
 The misericord of the dragon also has some frog carvings for its supporters.
 There are some notable monumental brasses.
 The church underwent two major restorations overseen by the architect Robert Jewell Withers in 1867 and 1875.

 In the first restoration, box pews were replaced with pine benches, a gallery was removed from the west, the rood screen was painted, and a large wall painting was added to the nave wall by the Arts and Crafts artist Daniel Bell, depicting Christ enthroned in Majesty.
 The 1875 restoration of the chancel was funded by a donation from Adelbert Brownlow-Cust, 3rd Earl Brownlow of Ashridge.

 A more modern addition is a two-light stained glass window on the theme of the Nativity by M. E. Aldrich Rope, also in an Arts and Crafts style.

 The Church contains six tuned bells, and one calling bell.
 It previously had only 5 tuned bells and one calling bell, however, another tuned bell was added after the fire in 1824.
-Since the Church was decommissioned, the bells no longer ring often, however, they are used during occasional special events.
+Since the Church was decommissioned, the bells no longer ring often; however, they are occasionally used for special events.

+EdleFest

+EdleFest, an annual live music festival, is hosted within the Church every summer.
+Alongside the music, drinks and cakes are also on offer to guests.
+All proceeds from the event go towards the continued upkeep of the building.

 Amenities

 Edlesborough Primary Academy (Formerly Edlesborough School) is a community primary school.
 It serves the 4–11 age range and has about 250 pupils.
 The school was founded in 1849.
-The nearest secondary school is The Cottesloe School in Wing, though students that pass the Eleven-Plus exams can enrol in one of the three Grammar Schools in the relatively nearby town of Aylesbury, the three being Aylesbury Grammar School, Aylesbury High School, and Sir Henry Floyd Grammar School.
+The nearest secondary school is The Cottesloe School in Wing, though students that pass the Eleven-Plus exams can enrol in one of the three Grammar Schools in the relatively nearby town of Aylesbury; these being Aylesbury Grammar School, Aylesbury High School, and Sir Henry Floyd Grammar School.

 The village green has two football pitches, one enclosed tennis court and a cricket square.
 There is a small playing area for children in the green, as well as another in The Grange, which is a residential development further out in the village.
 There is also a sports pavilion next to the tennis court, which was upgraded in 2021 to include a gym and a café.
-Nearby, the more central area of the village contains the Edlesborough Post Office and Stores, a corner shop that sells general food supplies and birthday cards, as well as serving as a post office.
+Nearby, the more central area of the village contains the Edlesborough Post Office and Stores, a corner shop offering general food supplies and birthday cards, as well as functioning as the local post office.
+2025 saw the additional opening of a Tesco Express within the village.